 Here is the list of 42 Tourist Attractions in India That Should Definitely Be on Your Bucket List

-The Taj Mahal is one of the seven wonders of the world and is considered to be the most popular tourist attraction in the country.
+The Taj Mahal is one of the seven wonders of the world and is considered to be the most popular tourist attraction in India.
 A symbol of love, the Taj was built by Mughal Emperor Shah Jahan for his queen Mumtaz.
 Tagore described the Taj as a "teardrop on the cheek of eternity".
-The monument attracts a lot of tourist all around the year.
+The monument attracts a lot of tourists all around the year.

 Known For : Ajanta Caves | Kailasanatha and other temples, Ellora | Grishneshwar Temple, Ellora